openvinotoolkit/openvino/README.md

 ![Azure DevOps builds (branch)](https://img.shields.io/azure-devops/build/openvinoci/b2bab62f-ab2f-4871-a538-86ea1be7d20f/13?label=Public%20CI)
 [![PyPI Downloads](https://pepy.tech/badge/openvino)](https://pepy.tech/project/openvino)

-This toolkit allows developers to deploy pre-trained deep learning models through a high-level C++ Inference Engine API integrated with application logic.
+This toolkit allows developers to deploy pre-trained deep learning models through a high-level C++ OpenVINO™ Runtime API integrated with application logic.

-This open source version includes several components: namely [Model Optimizer], [nGraph] and [Inference Engine], as well as CPU, GPU, MYRIAD, multi device and heterogeneous plugins to accelerate deep learning inferencing on Intel® CPUs and Intel® Processor Graphics.
+This open source version includes several components: namely [Model Optimizer], [POT], [OpenVINO™ Runtime], [Samples], frontends, as well as CPU, GPU, Myriad, auto and heterogeneous plugins to accelerate deep learning inferencing on Intel® CPUs and Intel® Processor Graphics.
 It supports pre-trained models from the [Open Model Zoo], along with 100+ open source and public models in popular formats such as Caffe\*, TensorFlow\*, MXNet\* and ONNX\*.

 ## Repository components:
-* [Inference Engine]
-* [nGraph]
+* [OpenVINO™ Runtime]
 * [Model Optimizer]
+* [POT]
+* [Samples]

 ## License
-Deep Learning Deployment Toolkit is licensed under [Apache License Version 2.0](LICENSE).
+OpenVINO™ Toolkit is licensed under [Apache License Version 2.0](LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ## Resources:
 * Docs: https://docs.openvino.ai/